profburke/git101/02-commit.md

 git commit -m "Updated TODO list with two new items"
 ```

+Another very useful Git command, is `git status` which displays a ton of information about the state of your working directory.

+Now for the time being, if you run this command, you'll need to squint and ignore a lot of the details &mdash; since there's a lot we haven't yet covered &mdash; but in a nutshell there are three important sections in the display, reading from the bottom of the screen to the top

+- Untracked files - these are files that are completely unknown to Git because they haven't had `git add` run on them
+- Changes not staged for commit - these are files that have been added in the past, but you have not re-run `git add` on them since making changes
+- Changes to be committed - these are files whose changes have had `git add`, but you have not yet run `git commit`

+Some or all of these sections may not appear depending on the state of the files in your working copy.

 #### Your Turn

 Do the following in your working copy: